-The National Grid Reference of the site is 526505 317980.
+The National Grid Reference of the western site is 526600, 318100 and the eastern site is 526670, 318075.

 The position and extent of the site is shown on the plan at the end of this document.

 Applying the flood risk vulnerability classification in Table 2 of the Guidance, a development consisting of a dwelling house is classified as "more vulnerable".